pyrigate/pyrigate/README.md

 ## Current Setup

-Below is a diagram of the current hardware setup and a full list of parts.
+Below is a list of hardware parts.

 * Relay (prevents current flyback that could fry the Raspberry Pi board)
 * 5-12V self-priming water pump